 These are the types of common brand names you will come across when looking to buy a hammer mill.

-The value of an antique hammer mill will depend largely on its current working condition.
-Most old hammer mills you will find for sale are large, odd looking pieces of equipment that don't really have much aesthetic appeal to a collector.
-If an antique hammer mill does not work at all, there is probably little to no value in it.
+Antique hammer mill values depend largely on their current working condition.
+Most old hammer mills you'll find for sale are large, odd looking pieces of equipment that don't really have much aesthetic appeal to a collector.
+If an antique hammer mill doesn't work at all, there's probably little to no value in it.

-A hammer mill is a specialized piece of equipment that you will probably have better luck selling or finding on forums that deal with the topic of antique farm equipment and tractors.
+A hammer mill is a specialized piece of equipment that you'll probably have better luck selling or finding on forums that deal with the topic of antique farm equipment and tractors.
 You can try the following online resources to connect with agricultural professionals and find or sell antique hammer mills.

 An antique hammer mill may be harder to come by than some antique collectibles thanks to their size and functional purpose.
-Though there may not be much aesthetic appeal to this type of antique as there is to others, hammer mills' historic contributions make them a curious and cool collectible to acquire or pass on.
+Though there may not be as much aesthetic appeal to this type of antique as there is to others, hammer mills' historic contributions make them a curious and cool collectible to acquire or pass on.